garyexplains/piccoloBASIC/README.md

 The resulting file `piccoloBASIC.uf2` can be flashed on your Pico in the normal way (i.e. reset will pressing `bootsel` and copy the .uf2 file to the drive).

+## Releases
+If you don't want to build from the source code then look in [Releases](https://github.com/garyexplains/piccoloBASIC/releases) for some pre-built binaries.

 ## Usage
 1. Flash `piccoloBASIC.uf2` on to your Pico
 2. Use `pbserialmon.py` to upload your BASIC program.